 - salt and pepper to taste

-- shaved Parmesan cheese for topping
+- shaved Parmesan cheese optional, for garnish

 - 1 loaf crusty bread for dipping